translate/virtaal/docs/using_virtaal.rst

 and press <Enter> when finished -- just like in your word processor.

 Note that <Enter> moves you to the next position where you want to type.
-In the case of units with :doc:`plurals <guide/translation/plurals>`, enter will take you to the next line in the same unit.
+In the case of units with :wiki:`plurals <guide/translation/plurals>`, enter will take you to the next line in the same unit.

 If you have the correct :doc:`spell checkers <spell_checking>` installed, spell